l3d00m/adventofcode/README.md

 ## Day 14

 - itertools has some black magic stuff, e.g. `product` can be used to calculate all combinations from a list of tuples.

+## Day 15

+- When searching where to improve the effiency/performance of the code, it's helpful to look at parts of the codes where stuff is calculated/stored that is never returned/used.
+E.g. a full turn list (my first solution) was unneccessary because I only needed to now when the **last time** was a number has been used.